What is the Trust for Research and Education on the Arms Trade?

 What level of grants does TREAT make?

 Grants normally range between £1,000 and £5,000 and are considered twice-yearly.
 The deadlines for applications are 1 April and 1 October - applicants will hear the outcome of their applications by 1 June and 1 December respectively.
 You may apply at any time for grants of less than £500.
-Please note, however, that at the moment TREAT's reserves are below the agreed level which means the ability to make grants is much restricted.

 How do we apply to TREAT?